rmadhavarao1101/rmadhavarao1101.github.io/_posts/2026-03-23-OCI-AI-Private-dataset.md

    ![Apex](/images/dataanalysysagent/PublishAgent06.png)

-7. Open Agent and review captured data
+7. Open Agent

    ![Apex](/images/dataanalysysagent/openagent_08.png)

 8. Generate reports and insights

-   Now that we have successfully created the agent, let’s open it and review the data that has been captured and what insights it provides.
+   Open the agent to review the captured data and analyze the insights generated from it.

    ![Apex](/images/dataanalysysagent/PublishAgent06.png)